sunsided/FCND-Motion-Planning/README.md

 ### Starter Code

-As mentioned above, `motion_planning.py` is based upon the `backyard_flyer.py` solution which involves taking off, flying a square, then landing safely.
+As mentioned above, `motion_planning.py` is based on the `backyard_flyer.py` solution which, itself, involves taking off, flying a square, then landing safely.

-As before, waypoints are calculated once and then issued to the drone.
-In both solutions, waypoints are issued individually by calling the `Drone` class'`cmd_position(north, east, altitude, heading)`;
+As before, waypoints are calculated exactly once in the beginning of the mission.
+In both solutions, they are issued individually by calling the `Drone` class' `cmd_position(north, east, altitude, heading)`;
-here however, we're sending off an entire list of waypoints in addition by calling `send_waypoints()`.
+here however, we're now sending off an entire list of waypoints in addition for visualization by calling `send_waypoints()`.
 This, in turn, makes use of a somewhat undocumented functionality of the underlying [MAVLink](https://github.com/ArduPilot/pymavlink) connection.

 What used to be `calculate_box()` in the Backyard Flyer was now replaced with `plan_path()`.
-For this, an extra state `PLANNING` was introduced in the `States` enum, to be issued between `ARMING` and `TAKEOFF`.
+For this, an extra state `PLANNING` was introduced in the `States` enum, to be executed between `ARMING` and `TAKEOFF`.

 Specifically, the `backyard_flyer.py` solution code has these state transitions: